 Where Do Rats In Your Kitchen Come From?

-How Do You Know You Have A Rat In Your Kitchen?
+What Tells You There Is A Rat In Your Kitchen?

 Rats are hoarders.
-They love to take food and store it in a place of safety.
+Rats love to take food and store it in a place of safety.
 This means large amounts of food can vanish without trace.

 However, if the food has completely disappeared, it is almost certain that this is the work of a hoarding rat!